BrittanyOh/HTML-CSS-Project2/README.md

 page may not exactly match.
 (Firefox's Web Developer Toolbar add -on can help you resize your browser to any dimension; you could use 1024x768 to compare the images.)
 Any line breaks shown are done automatically by the browser, except ones that are clearly much narrower than the page width, such as the line "One 9-inch pie":

-##Provided Output Text:
+## Provided Output Text:
 <br> You don't need to type in all of the text of the pie web page, only the HTML tags.
 There is a provided text file
 named out.txt in the support file that you can copy and paste into your text editor to get started.
 Then you can add the appropriate HTML tags to the file and save it as your .html page.

-##Appearance and Behavior Details:
+## Appearance and Behavior Details:
 <table>
 <li>The pie web page's title text should be Grandma's Lemon Meringue Pie .
 <li>All headings on the page should use a foreground color of #A4A400 (red=164, green=164, blue=0) and a
 background color of #F0F0F0 (red=240, green=240, blue=240).
-<li>The font families for headings are: Lucida Sans
+<li>The font families for headings are: Lucida Sans Unicode, Helvetica, Arial, or any sans- serif font available on the system (in that order).
-Unicode, Helvetica, Arial, or any sans- serif font available on the system (in that order).
-The page's main heading is aligned to the center of the page body, and uses a 22pt bold font.
-Other headings on the page are left-aligned and appear in an 18pt normal font.
-All headings should be underlined.
+<li>The page's main heading is aligned to the center of the page body, and uses a 22pt bold font.
+<li> Other headings on the page are left-aligned and appear in an 18pt normal font.
+<li><b>All headings should be underlined.</b>

-<br> The overall page's body should have a white background.
-Text in the body should have a foreground color of #404040
+<li>The overall page's body should have a white background.
+<li>Text in the body should have a foreground color of #404040 (red=64, green=64, blue=64) and use an 11pt font.
-(red=64, green=64, blue=64) and use an 11pt font.
-The font families for page text are Georgia, Garamond, or any serif font available on the system.
-Any links on the page should use the color #A4A400 (red=164, green=164, blue=0), matching the color of the page headings.
+<li>The font families for page text are Georgia, Garamond, or any serif font available on the system.
+<li>Any links on the page should use the color #A4A400 (red=164, green=164, blue=0), matching the color of the page headings.
-In the Ingredients list, the underlined words "tbsp" and "tsp" are abbreviations for "tablespoons" and "teaspoon" respectively.
+<li> In the Ingredients list, the underlined words "tbsp" and "tsp" are abbreviations for "tablespoons" and "teaspoon"
+respectively.
 When the user hovers the mouse over these abbreviations, the full word should appear as a tooltip.
-At the end of the Directions, the deleted word "cake" with a strike-out line through it is replaced by the word "pie".
+<li>At the end of the Directions, the deleted word "cake" with a strike-out line through it is replaced by the word "pie".
-After the Links section there is a short copyright notice that appears as a section of pre-formatted text in a monospace font.
+<li>After the Links section there is a short copyright notice that appears as a section of pre-formatted text in a
+monospace font.
 The text is spaced such that the last letter lines up on horizontally for each of the three lines.

-Appearance and Behavior Details (continued):
+## Appearance and Behavior Details (continued):
-The names of the four major steps of the recipe directions (such as "Preheat Oven") are strongly emphasized.
-The quotations from the users appear in an italic font as indented blocks with background color #FFFFA8 (red=255, green=255, blue=168).
+<br> The names of the four major steps of the recipe directions (such as "Preheat Oven") are strongly emphasized.
+The
+quotations from the users appear in an italic font as indented blocks with background color #FFFFA8 (red=255, green=255, blue=168).
 Some words in the last quote are bolded for emphasis.
-The picture of the pie and the W3C validator images at the bottom come from the following images, respectively:
+<br> The picture of the pie and the W3C validator images at the bottom come from the following images, respectively:
 • pie.jpg
 (use an absolute URL to link to this image; don't link to a relative URL on your hard drive)
 • w3c-html.png
 • w3c-css.png
-The page bottom has four links.
+<br> The page bottom has four links.
 The "Home" link should go to your index.html page.
-Use a relative URL and assume it is located on the same site and directory as pie.html.
+Use a relative URL and assume
+it is located on the same site and directory as pie.html.
 The "Search for other lemon meringue pie recipes" text, "W3C HTML5" button, and "W3C CSS" button should link to the following web pages, respectively:
 • http://www.google.com/search?q=lemon+meringue+pie+recipe&start=10
 • validate-html.php (this is our custom W3C HTML validator)
 • validate-css.php (this is our custom W3C CSS validator)
-All other decisions about styling on the page are left to the web browser.
-Any styles mentioned previously that are the same as browser defaults do not have to be explicitly included in your CSS style sheet.
+<br> All other decisions about styling on the page are left to the web browser.
+Any styles mentioned previously that are the
+same as browser defaults do not have to be explicitly included in your CSS style sheet.
 The screenshot in this document was taken on Windows XP using Firefox, which may differ from the appearance on your system.

-Extra Features:
+## Extra Features:
-In addition to the previous required features, you must also complete the following additional requirements in your pie page.
+<br> In addition to the previous required features, you must also complete the following additional requirements in your
+pie page.
 These are features that may have not been covered in detail in lecture; you will have to explore your resources such as your textbook, lecture slides, or online references to learn how to complete these features.
 If you want to complete more than two of the extra features below, that is fine, but only two are required.